 The ayahuasca experience can be very very deep.
 People often experience emotional catharsis and perceive inner visions or lessons that are personally meaningful and profoundly enlightening.
 This is only the first step.
 After the experiences, the depths of the inner journey require a level of personal reflection, respect and ‘integration’ in order to help truly harvest the fruits of ayahuasca.

 The research into ayahuasca’s benefits is still in preliminary stages.
-Yet, the results are being continuously reported in mainstream media across the world for important reasons.
+Yet, mainstream media is reporting the research loud and clear for important reasons.
 Humanity is getting desperate to find real cures for the rising problems in depression, addiction, and related mental health issues.

 The brew long revered by indigenous people of the Amazon rainforest is more than a medicine.
 For many people, ayahuasca is a spirit, a relationship, and a way of life.
 Ayahuasca represents what appears to be a very important paradigm change in how we understand illness, disease, well-being and the heights of human flourishing.

 The Path of Ayahuasca

 Ayahuasca is not a typical “medicine”.
 It’s more like a path which benefits greatly from a combined contemplative practice or spiritual tradition.
 The psychological preparation of the individual and the context or tradition in which the brew is consumed are fundamental to the positive health outcomes that many people report, as discussed in the academic book The Therapeutic Use of Ayahuasca.